 Whether it’s singing, listening, dancing, or playing an instrument, music is an important tool to promote a child’s development and early literacy.
-Here are five fun tips for making the most of music with little ones:
+Here are five fun tips for making the most of music at home with little ones:

 Tip: Introduce different types of music.
 Play family-friendly country, jazz, or classical!